Cy-clon3/awesome-ios-security/README.md

 ## Tutorials

 - [iOS + Frida Tutorial](https://youtu.be/h070-YZKOKE) - A 3-parts tutorial contains an introduction to Frida and iOS, low-level iOS interfaces (GCD, XPC, IOKit, Mach), and Objective-C instrumentation by @naehrdine.
-- [Exploiting Common iOS Apps' Vulnerabilities](https://www.youtube.com/watch?v=RLzbHHoEKo8&t=19s) - @ivRodriguezCA walks through some of the most common vulnerabilities on iOS apps and shows how to exploit them.
+- [Exploiting Common iOS Apps' Vulnerabilities](https://www.youtube.com/watch?v=RLzbHHoEKo8&t=19s) - A session by @ivRodriguezCA that walks through some of the most common vulnerabilities on iOS apps and shows how to exploit them.

 ## Articles